deibark/atm-api/README.md

 Replace the amount with the amount you want to withdraw.

-To run the tests. make sure you are in project directory and run
+To run the tests, make sure you are in project directory and run

 ```
 $ cargo test